ClaireMargaux/rforphysicians/README.md

 The aim of this introduction to R for physicians is to

--   Chapter 1: explaining the basics of coding in R and using RStudio
+-   Chapter 1: basics of coding in R using RStudio
+-   Chapter 2: import and handling data frames
--   Chapter 2: presenting a range of useful plotting features provided by `ggplot2`
+-   Chapter 3: a range of useful plotting functions
--   Chapter 3: introducing common statistical tests used in medical research
+-   Chapter 4: common statistical tests used in medical research
--   Chapter 4: recalling general best practices for working with data
+-   Chapter 5: general best practices for working with data

 To get started, access the lecture notes via the following link: [R for physicians](https://clairemargaux.github.io/rforphysicians/)